-If you're like most people, you likely don't devote much thought to the specific weave of your luxury bath towel.
+If you're like most people, you probably don't devote much thought to the specific weave of your luxury bath towel.
 Of course, you want your towel to look beautiful, feel great, and perform well, but the details of how it's made may fly below your radar.
 However, if you crave towels and robes that are luxurious, soft to the touch, and super absorbent -- and who doesn't? -- you're probably a lover of terry cloth (even if you didn't know it).

-At Fine Linen and Bath, our bath towel collections include terry towels from the finest luxury linen makers on Earth.
-It's worth taking time to explore how terry cloth is made and why it's so popular.
+At Fine Linen and Bath, our designer bath towel collections include terry towels from the finest luxury linen makers on Earth.
+We think it's worth taking time to explore how terry cloth is made and why it's so popular.

 The term “terry cloth” is almost synonymous with the word “towel,” but terry is actually a specific style of weaving.
 First introduced in the 1840s, terry is made with uncut loops -- known as “pile” -- that stand up off the base, or ground, of the fabric.
 Most fabric is made weaving yarn in two directions: vertical (warp) and transverse horizontal (weft).
 Terry cloth is made using two warp beams: the ground warp, which helps form the base of the towel, and the pile warp, which creates the loops of thread.
 These loops stand off the base on both sides of the fabric to increase surface area, enhance absorbency, and maintain a soft feel.